DerekNonGeneric/openinf-wg-a-team/README.md

 <details id="tbl-desc">
    <summary>Description</summary>
    <span>
-      The table contains the complete list
-      of A-Team events since The New Age of AI.
+      The table contains date-times, expressed in the Pacific Time Zone, for A-Team events since being reimagined for our New Age of AI.
    </span>
 </details>